 The zoo's primary mission is inspiring the community to create a better future for wildlife.
 What better way to do so than to model for visitors on the zoo grounds sustainable ways of reusing water, managing waste and conserving energy?
 Wisely using resources reduces impacts on wildlife and habitat around the world.
 The Oregon Zoo has faced challenges in modeling best practices because of outdated facilities.
-Some of the zoo's plumbing and wiring is original to the late 1950s.
-From now on, sustainability will be woven into every new program, pool, pathway and parking space.
+Some of the zoo's plumbing and wiring was installed when the zoo was built in the late 1950s.
+With each zoo improvement, sustainability is woven into every pool, pathway and parking space.
 The zoo already composts animal and food waste and uses water conservatively.
-Now buildings and facilities will be designed to provide efficient methods and routes to do so from the get go.
+All new eligible buildings and facilities are achieving LEED silver certification or better by conserving energy and water and using natural light and natural ventilation.
 The new Veterinary Medical Center is a shining example, channeling natural light into work areas and animal enclosures and recycling harvested rainwater.
-And the newly replaced water system in the Penguinarium is saving millions of gallons each year!
+And the new water system in the Penguinarium is saving six million gallons each year!

 The perfect setting to learn about nature

 Each of the zoo's new animal habitats tells the story of the animal's current conservation status, providing guidance for visitors on how to take practical, meaningful actions that will help secure a better future for these species and their native habitats.
 The Oregon Zoo Education Center, under construction now and opening in 2017, will expand these learning opportunities, focusing on small actions we can each take in our daily lives.